-Clifford, a Democrat, was the representative for Maine's 1st congressional district from 1839 to 1843.
+Clifford was the representative for Maine’s 1st congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Clifford missed 188 of 1,725 roll call votes, which is 10.9%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.